Dana M. Johnson

-Professor of Operations and Supply Chain Management, School of Business and Economics
+Professor of Supply Chain and Engineering Management, School of Business and Economics

 - PhD in Industrial Engineering and Business Administration, Wayne State University, 1999

 - MS in Industrial Technology, Eastern Michigan University, 2000

 - MS in Manufacturing Engineering, Wayne State University, 1995

 - BS in Business Administration, Michigan Technological University, 1980